 From the late 17th century, seafarers would often travel home to Charleston via the Caribbean in order to gather the rare and exotic pineapple for their return.
-Once home they would spike a pineapple on their fence as a notice they had returned safely, but more importantly the spiked fruit was an open invitation to all their neighbours to come in, share a meal and exchange stories.
+Once home they would spike a pineapple on their fence as a notice they had returned safely.
+However, more importantly, the spiked fruit was an open invitation to all their neighbours to come in, share a meal and exchange stories.

-Over time, the pineapple has become a symbol of welcome and friendship, a feeling the Charleston bar strives to recreate for the Glebe community as it hangs its own pineapple out the front.
+Over time, the pineapple has become a symbol of welcome and friendship.
+It’s a feeling the Charlie bar strives to recreate for the Glebe community as it hangs its own pineapple out the front.

 2022 update – After a recent renovation and renaming, The Charleston has come back to life as The Charlie.
 The bar now makes greater use of its stunning beer garden and has a striking indoor/ outdoor vibe.